rachellea/sarle-labeler/README.md

 * src/rules/rules_ct.py
 * src/rules/rules_cxr.py

+You should only use the training set when generating rules.

 ### Customization of the abnormalities and locations
 SARLE presently focuses on chest abnormalities, but does include some abdomen, pelvis, and general abnormalities.
 If you would like to customize